It’s only money!

 Another post, The Faustian Pact (2010), stated that in 2001 the public administration directed the Financial Services Authority not to discourage the launch of new financial products.
 The outcome of this action was manifest when the Chancellor of the Exchequer (Gordon Brown) told a meeting at The Mansion House in 2006 that the achievements of the financial services sector was an aspiration for the whole British economy.
 The whole British economy became part of the global financial crisis that Government economic policy had played a part in and which everyone, whether they pay taxes or not, now bear the social responsibility for the debacle that was created.

-To paraphrase Nick Cohen in his 2009 article: Governments still believe that they can go back to a lost bubble world and its ruinous consequences, while demanding that the working and middle classes bail out speculators, who earned more in a year than they will earn in a lifetime.
+Governments still believe that they can go back to a lost bubble world and its ruinous consequences, while demanding that the working and middle classes bail out speculators, who earned more in a year than they will earn in a lifetime.
+Nick Cohen (2009)

 Drucker’s statement in his book The Practice of Management (1954) was made during a period of economic growth, effectively full employment and relatively sound money.
 Before the demand on Government economic policy¹ for public spending on social security had risen to today’s levels, which is itself a complex issue when public spending on social security is financed through government debt and taxation.
 The government is the beneficiary of taxation applied through its economic policy while the taxpayer is the benefactor, in addition the government is able to finance its ever present budget deficit through taxation, but any debt incurred by the individual taxpayer must be financed from taxed income.